Aviteshmurmu19/userscript-starter-kit/README.md

 ## License

-Distributed under the MIT License.
+Distributed under the GNU GPLv3 License.
+See [`LICENSE`](./LICENSE) for more information.
 This project is free and open-source.

 ## Contact